 Next, the all-important rainy-day fund.
 Unforeseen events WILL occur, such as broken boiler or a roof damaged by a storm, or indeed, the next pandemic.
-This is where savings accounts come into their own as they will hand back a small bit of interest while offering easy access to your cash with very little risk (well, up to £85k – the limit of government protection).
+This is where savings accounts come into their own.
+They will hand back a small bit of interest while offering easy access to your cash with very little risk (well, up to £85k – the limit of government protection).
 Read our article on the different types of savings accounts here.
 We also explain all the ISA accounts, which includes the Cash ISA, here.
-As a rule of thumb, you need between 3 – 6 months’ salary, depending on the responsibilities you’re on the hook for.
+As a rule of thumb, you need between 3 – 6 months’ salary, depending on your responsibilities.

 Sort out insurance

-One area a financial adviser will always look at is life cover, as serious illness or death could lead to a nightmarish squeeze on you / your family’s finances.
+One area a financial adviser will always look at is life cover.
+Serious illness or death could lead to a nightmarish squeeze on you / your family’s finances.

 Your two financial calculations (see here) will have painted an idea of the debts stacked against you, like mortgages, and also the running costs of your life.
 EQ Investor also have a really good financial tool that helps you understand your financial health – see here.

-Life covers pay out a lump sum and are a good way to protect entire families; decreasing life insurance will also pay out a lump sum, but its cover falls over time in-line with a repayment mortgage; and cover for critical illness / income protection pay out a monthly income in case you get very sick or injured.
+Life covers pay out a lump sum and are a good way to protect entire families.
+Decreasing life insurance will also pay out a lump sum, but its cover falls in-line with a repayment mortgage.
+Cover for critical illness / income protection pay out a monthly income in case you get very sick or injured.

 There are plenty of comparison websites to help you find the best deal, but broadly, covers become more expensive the older and sicker you are.
 Make sure you check the details though – your family wouldn’t want any nasty surprises!

 Write a will